 1. Preventing Plaque

 The bacteria present in the mouth mix with the saliva, mucus, and other particles to constantly form a colorless substance called “plaque,” which gets deposited on your teeth.
-Plaque, when not thoroughly removed on an everyday basis, can harden to form “tartar” which
+Plaque, when not thoroughly removed on an everyday basis, can harden to form “tartar” which can be cleaned only by a dentist.

 Derived from the leaves of Melaleuca alternifolia plant, which is native to Australia, tea tree oil has anti-bacterial properties.
 It gets rid of the bacteria by preventing plaque formation.
 Not just plaque, tea tree oil, to some extent, also attacks the tartar formed due to the hardened plaque.
 It attacks the bacteria penetrated in the gums and between the teeth, avoiding further damage.